 At Barnard College, our physical campus environment is an important part of our community.
 The purpose of this Posting Policy is to support a beautiful and inclusive environment and to avoid damage to our facilities.

-POSTING: Fliers/posters may be posted only on designated bulletin boards using push pins or painter’s tape and shall not be larger than 11"x17".
+Fliers and posters may be posted only on designated bulletin boards using push pins or painter’s tape and shall not be larger than 11"x17".
 Designated bulletin boards will include a Barnard sign indicating the space as designated posting area.
-Visit the Student Life office for an inventory of designated bulletin board locations.
+Posting in bathroom stalls, elevators, doors, door frames, hallways, and stairwells is prohibited.

-Posting on bulletin boards that are designated for specific offices, departments, or organizations is prohibited, unless prior authorization is received from the party responsible for the board (i.e. a Department Chair may provide authorization for posting on their department bulletin board in an academic area, should they choose to do so).
+Posting on bulletin boards that are designated for specific offices, departments, or organizations is prohibited, unless prior authorization is received from the party responsible for the board (i.e. a Department Chair or SGA VP of Communications).

 Postings not in compliance with this Barnard Posting Policy or for events whose date has passed may be removed without notice.
 Your assistance and that of your department or student club/organization is greatly appreciated.